-A striking feature of our client engagement during 2019 has been the increase in client enquiries about workplace investigations and how best to investigate the contents of their hotline reports.
+A striking feature of our client engagement during 2019 has been the increase in client enquiries about effective workplace investigations and how best to investigate the contents of their hotline reports.

 What’s driving heightened focus on internal misconduct investigations?

 This heightened focus on best practices in the undertaking of workplace investigations is in fact a worldwide development, and it’s not surprising.
 Here’s why: